Depressed Security Guard Reveals How Mark Wahlberg Changed His Life With Seven Words

 Surprisingly, it was Mark Wahlberg’s frank words that were his catalyst for change.

-“It was like a light switch had been flipped.
+“It was as if a light switch had been flipped.
 Suddenly a spark had been lit.

 “I started looking for acting roles as an extra, or small parts that I could audition for.”